raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 If 1 then 'sudo halt' will run in a lower power mode until either GPIO3 or GLOBAL_EN are shorted to ground.

-Default: 0 in launch bootloader (2019-05-10) but changes to 1 in future bootloaders
+Default: 0 in original version of bootloader (2019-05-10).
+Newer bootloaders have this set to 1.
 Version: All

 #### POWER_OFF_ON_HALT